 For either of the above please speak to the reception team for further information on how to book one of these appointments.

-There are now Saturday morning routine appointments from 9-12pm available through our extended access service at:
+There are now routine appointments available on Saturday and Sunday morning from 9am-12pm available through our extended access service at:

 Rutland Lodge Medical Practice, Scott Hall Road, Leeds, LS7 3DR